Ashley Monroe: 2009: Singles and Ashley Monroe EP

-Like a Rose
+2013–2015: Career breakthrough with Like a Rose and The Blade

 Ashley Monroe received a record deal with Warner Bros.
 Nashville and released her second studio album, Like a Rose on March 5, 2013.
 The album, produced by Vince Gill, was met with widespread critical acclaim.
 It features nine tracks co-written by the singer, one of which is a collaboration with Blake Shelton.
 "Like a Rose" (the title track) was released to radio as the album's first single on March 4, 2013.

-"Like A Rose" debuted at #86 at the European Top-100 Country Music Chart in late April 2013, as well as the duet with Blake Shelton "You Ain't Dolly (And You Ain't Porter)", which debuted at #73 and was the most played country music song in Europe according to the European CMA.
+"Like A Rose" debuted at No. 86 at the European Top-100 Country Music Chart in late April 2013, as well as the duet with Blake Shelton "You Ain't Dolly (And You Ain't Porter)", which debuted at No. 73 and was the most played country music song in Europe according to the European CMA.

-The Blade

-On July 24, 2015, Monroe released her third full-length studio album, The Blade, to critical acclaim.
-The album, which included collaborations with Miranda Lambert, Vince Gill and Alison Krauss, earned her a Grammy Award nomination for Best Country Album.
+On July 24, 2015, Monroe released her third studio album, The Blade, to critical acclaim.
+The album, which included collaborations with Miranda Lambert, Vince Gill and Alison Krauss, earned her first Grammy Award nomination for Best Country Album.

-Live at Third Man Records
+2016–present: Live album, Sparrow, Rosegold and Tennessee Lightning

 On February 26, 2016, Monroe released a live album containing songs from her previous records and a cover of the Gram Parsons song "Hickory Wind".
 It was recorded at the Blue Room at Third Man Records live before an audience of 200 people on May 12, 2015.
 The recording was mixed live and recorded straight to acetate without the possibility for correcting any mistakes in post-production.

-Sparrow

 After taking a break to give birth to her son, Monroe announced her new album, Sparrow which was produced by Dave Cobb and would be released on Warner Bros.
 Nashville on April 20, 2018.
 Alongside the announcement, "Hands On You", a track co-written with Jon Randall, was released.
 Sonically, Monroe references old fashioned country pop such as Glen Campbell, Shelby Lynne, Waylon Jennings and Elvis Presley as examples of the use of strings in country music, something she has included for the first time, and also mentions Elton John and Rick Hall albums as particular influences.

 Collaborations

 Blake Shelton

-As a member of the Pistol Annies, Monroe appeared on Blake Shelton's number one hit Boys 'Round Here.
+As a member of the Pistol Annies, Monroe appeared on Blake Shelton's number one hit "Boys 'Round Here".

 Monroe was featured on Shelton's hit "Lonely Tonight", the second single from his album Bringing Back the Sunshine, and performed the song with him at the 2015 CMA Awards.
 The song reached number 1 on the US County Airplay Chart and number 2 on the Hot Country Songs Chart, and earned both artists ACM and CMA nominations as well as a Grammy Award nomination for Best Country Duo/Group Performance.